 With six months to go until IR35 off-payroll rules for contractors are extended to the private sector, tax partner Tim Adcock has written an in-depth article on the new tax rules for individuals working via their own companies for medium or large businesses.
 These reforms could dramatically increase costs for both private sector businesses and personal service companies so there is a pressing need to be prepared for the changes.
 However, it is important to note that this new tax legislation is subject to the passing of the Finance Bill 2019-20 which is due to be enacted after Budget 2019, the date of which has yet to be finalised.

 The Office of Tax Simplification has recently recommended sweeping reforms of inheritance tax in a bid to reduce complexity.
-Latha Rodgers, director of tax, outlines the key recommendations of the report, and in a separate article, advises on how to make the most of inheritance tax allowances on residential property.
+We outline the key recommendations of the report, and in a separate article, advise on how to make the most of inheritance tax allowances on residential property.